-The legal definition of “disturbing a meeting” in Las Vegas, Nevada, prohibits a person from “willfully disturbing any assembly or meeting not unlawful in its character.”
+The legal definition of disturbing a meeting in Nevada is intentionally causing a disruption to a meeting.
 This law is extremely broad and can potentially apply to any type of gathering of two or more persons including:

 - Board meetings

 Furthermore, NRS 203.090 potentially forbids many different disturbing behaviors such as:

 - Talking or yelling out of turn during a meeting

 - Preventing people from attending the meeting by impeding their travel on a highway

 - Ruining sound or lighting equipment meant for a meeting1

 (Note that it is a separate crime to disturb a meeting that is religious in nature.
 Scroll down to section 6 to learn more.)

 2. Is jail a penalty under NRS 203.090?

 Potentially.
 The Nevada offense of disturbing a meeting is a misdemeanor.
 The punishment is: